 - Complaints

 - Appeals

 - Mitigating Circumstances

-- Academic Misconduct (Unfair Practice)
+- Academic Misconduct

 - Non-Academic Misconduct (Conduct/Disciplinary, including Fitness to Practise)

-Partner institutions should ensure that their staff and students are familiar with the OIA and its purpose.
+Collaborative Partners should ensure that their staff and students are familiar with the OIA and its purpose.
 It is highly recommended that its Good Practice Frameworks are taken into consideration when creating/reviewing your own policies and procedures.